LBC-LNBio/parKVFinder-win/README.md

 First, you need to install PyMOL v2.x on your computer.
 If you do not have it installed, please refer to PyMOL [website](https://pymol.org/2/).

-`PyMOL2 parKVFinder Tools` is available to use parKVFinder-win with PyMOL v2.x, which has been developed using Qt interface and Python3.
+`PyMOL2 parKVFinder Tools` is available to use `parKVFinder-win` with PyMOL v2.x, which has been developed using Qt interface and Python3.

-After installing PyMOL v2.x, plug-in requires the installation of [toml](https://pypi.org/project/toml/) module and PyMOL's native Python do not have it installed.
+After installing PyMOL v2.x, plug-in requires the installation of [toml](https://pypi.org/project/toml/) module and PyMOL's native Python does not have it installed.
 So you need to install it:

 1. Access PyMOL directory and open `Conda-Prompt.bat` file, which will open a Command Prompt with a conda environment.